caldwell-matthew/fetch/README.md

   - DD_APP = "ENTER YOUR APP KEY HERE"

 - Modify the `main()` function to reference whichever function you want to run.
-- Run the script using: `python3 ./fetch.py`
+- Run the script using: `python3 fetch.py`
+- Rum testing script using `pytest test.py` or `pytest --cov=fetch test.py`

 ## Functions